Epictetus/squadsnap/README.md

 # README

-# Welcome to the squadsnap wiki!
+# Welcome to the squadsnap readme!

 The #2 sports team management app that makes communication and organization a breeze.